LAST UPDATED ON

 - Is there an aspect of your larger high-ticket services you can “break apart” as a first step?

-Definition: A signature offer (or a “core offer”) is something I go into more detail about in The Brand Story Blueprint, but basically this is where you pull out all the stops and do whatever you need to do to solve your customer’s biggest problem.
+Definition: A bullseye offer (or a “core offer”) is something I go into more detail about in The Bullseye Offer Formula, but basically this is where you pull out all the stops and do whatever you need to do to solve your customer’s biggest problem.

 Ground rules: It should be priced based on the value of the outcome and really, the sky’s the limit.
 It’s your process and ideally, should utilize your zone of genius, the expertise you want to become known for.
 It must also be something your dream clients already know they need.
 (See Brand Strategy Basics.)